Dams + Climate Change = Bad News

 Dams = Trouble for people already affected by climate change

-Dams displace around 80 million people worldwide.[xxiv]
+Dams have displaced around 80 million people worldwide [xxv].
 From the people removed from dam building sites to the people who lose their homes to failing dams, most of the displaced communities come from impoverished areas already affected by climate change.

-Dams that displace large populations often cause human rights violations.
-Authoritarian governments in Burma, China, Colombia, Ethiopia, Guatemala, Sudan and other countries have responded to dam opposition with violence, intimidation and threats.
-In the worst dam-related incident, more than 440 indigenous people died in the suppression of opposition to Guatemala's Chixoy Dam in 1982.[xxv]
+Dams that displace large populations often also result in human rights violations.
+Authoritarian governments in Burma, China, Colombia, Ethiopia, Guatemala, Sudan and other countries have responded to dam opposition with violence, intimidation, and threats.
+In one horrific dam-related incident, more than 400 Indigenous people died in the suppression of opposition to Guatemala's Chixoy Dam in 1982 [xxvi].

-In 2017 nearly 2,000 state-regulated “high hazard” dams need repair.
-These are dams that could result in a high loss of life if they fail.
-While dam construction technology has advanced and dams built today have improved, it would still cost an estimated $300 billion to secure the world’s dams.[xxviii]
-And this is in addition to the $2 trillion that has already been spent constructing dams globally since 1950.[xxix]
+Meanwhile, old and failing dams generate further dangers and costs.
+According to the American Society of Civil Engineers, by 2030, seven out of 10 dams will be more than 50 years old [xxvii].
+And already, over 2,000 state-regulated “high hazard” dams are in need of repair.
+These dams could result in a high loss of life if they fail.
+While dam construction technology has advanced and dams built today have improved, it would still cost an estimated $76 billion to secure the nation’s dams––not to mention the additional hundreds of billions of dollars needed for the rest of the world [xxviii].

 Due to the high cost of maintenance and safety, many of the world’s dams get more dangerous as they age.
-The Mosul dam in Iraq and the Kariba dam in Zambia rank among the world’s most dangerous.[xxx]
-Should the Mosul dam fail, it could result in the death of 500,000 people and deprive millions more of power and water.
-The 58 year old Kariba dam could result in 3.5 million dead, leave 40 percent of South Africa without power and cause untold damage to surrounding wildlife, plus the destruction of another nearby dam, the Cahora Bassa.[xxxi]
+The Mosul Dam in Iraq and the Kariba Dam in Zambia rank among the world’s most dangerous [xxix].
+Should the Mosul Dam fail, it could result in the deaths of 500,000 people and deprive millions more of power and water.
+The 60-year-old Kariba Dam, meanwhile, jeopardizes the lives of 3.5 million people who live downstream of it.
+The dam’s collapse would leave 40 percent of South Africa without power and result in untold damages to surrounding wildlife, and could even lead to the destruction of another nearby dam, the Cahora Bassa [xxx].

-Growing recognition that old and eroding dams pose too high a risk have resulted in a growing number of dam removals.
-The United States has taken down 1,384 dams since 1912, with a majority of those dams removed in the last two decades, and 72 in 2016.[xxxiv]
+Growing recognition that old and eroding dams pose too high a risk have resulted in an increasing number of dam removals.
+The United States has taken down approximately 2,000 dams since 1912, with a majority of those dams removed in the last two decades, and 57 in 2021 [xxxiii].
 Removing damaged and aging dams protects the surrounding population from disaster and allows the rivers to restore their natural and biological integrity.

 Fresh water is vital to the functioning of Earth’s hydrologic cycle, the maintenance of aquatic and surrounding ecosystems, and the support of human life.
 Preserving healthy and high functioning waterways contributes to controlling global temperatures and sustaining fresh water reserves, among countless other benefits.